Munich is a city that wears many hats. It’s famous for its incredible architecture, diverse art, football team, and, of course, Oktoberfest.

 Best Hotel in Isavorstadt: Hotel Stachus

-Rooms at the Stachus combine contemporary design with comfortable furnishings.
+The comfortable rooms at the Stachus combine contemporary design with comfortable furnishings.
 A buffet breakfast is provided (for an extra cost), so you can fuel up before a day of exploring.
-The hotel is situated walking distance from top attractions including the Hofbräuhaus, and the train station is just five minutes away.
+The hotel is situated within walking distance from top attractions including the Hofbräuhaus, and the Munich central train station is just five minutes away.

 Things to See and Do in Isavorstadt: